 A seller credit is a type of seller concession.

-Seller concessions can be broader incentives beyond covering specific costs at closing.
-Concessions can include monetary and non-monetary assistance.
+Seller concessions can be broader incentives than covering specific closing costs.
+They can include monetary and non-monetary assistance.
 For instance, a seller could cover the buyer’s moving costs or leave specific appliances behind.

 Consider consulting your listing agent to determine what seller concessions make sense for your situation.